You Can Now See The California Wildfires From Space

 Nighttime satellite imagery clearly highlights the explosive growth of the #ThomasFire in #SoCal (comparison from the night before).
 Latest estimates have it at 31,000 acres. #CAFire #cawx pic.twitter.com/BcZ6P62USD— NWS Sacramento (@NWSSacramento) December 5, 2017

-If you want to help those who have been affected by the fires, you can choose from several organizations that are taking donations of money and supplies.
+If you want to help those who have been affected by the fires, you can choose from several organisations that are taking donations of money and supplies.
 Check out our guide here.

 Advertisement